ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Text on page = stable affordance for embodied return

 THE SYNTHESIS: The journal isn't just a memory device.
 It's the materialization of your embodied chronotope.
 When you write, you:
-1. Engage Channel 1 (motor act of writing, spatial organization on page)
+1. Engage Channel 1 (embodied pacing/verification while writing)
 2. Engage Channel 2 (linguistic structuring of meaning)
-3. Create a artifact that both channels can return to
+3. Create an artifact that Channel 2 can revisit and Channel 1 can re-check against
-4. Transform ephemeral felt sense into stable, revisitable meaning
+4. Stabilize felt sense by translating it into symbolic form (Channel 2) that can be revisited and re-checked through Channel 1.

 The 43 notebooks aren't just records - they're the physical proof that both channels have been working in recursive loops.